 Acute Bilirubin Encephalopathy: Complications of Untreated Jaundice

-Speak immediately with a Cleveland birth injury attorney at the Becker Law Firm if you believe that complications of untreated jaundice caused serious harm to your child.
+Don't wait to contact The Becker Law Firm if you believe that complications of untreated jaundice caused serious harm to your child.
 An attorney will evaluate the details of the situation and determine if a doctor or other healthcare provider may be held liable.
-You may be entitled to compensation to cover damages through a medical malpractice claim.
+You may be entitled to compensation through a medical malpractice claim.

 When jaundice is not treated immediately or properly, it can progress to a dangerous condition called acute bilirubin encephalopathy (ABE).
 The elevated levels of bilirubin, which is responsible for the yellowing of the skin in jaundice, move from the baby’s bloodstream to the brain.

 This may be a precursor to a medical condition called kernicterus, or chronic bilirubin encephalopathy (CBE), which may be present if acute bilirubin encephalopathy is not reduced and causes permanent damage to the patient’s brain.
 Treating acute bilirubin encephalopathy may help prevent kernicterus.

 Doctors and other healthcare professionals should be able to recognize signs that jaundice is present and/or worsening symptoms, which may indicate acute bilirubin encephalopathy.

 - poor feeding/sucking;

 - arching backward (especially neck and head).

 Treatment can range from phototherapy to more invasive measures such as a blood transfusion.
 It is vital that medical attention be given immediately, and every effort is made to prevent permanent brain damage.